 - Districts that are required to submit a Title I-A Supplement, not Supplant Methodology must upload to the Title I-A Related Documents. - Alaska regulation 4 AAC 34.055, districts that have 8 or more identified EL students in any school must file a Plan of Service for EL Students.
-Upload the current EL Plan of Service, if applicable. - Districts requesting to operate a schoolwide program without meeting the 40 percent poverty threshold must upload a Title I-A Schoolwide Plan Waiver to the Title I-A Related Documents.
+Upload the current EL Plan of Service, if applicable.
+Remember to review the EL Plan of Service regularly to ensure that it is up to date with current guidance (i.e., Exit Criteria, Monitoring Former ELs). - Districts requesting to operate a schoolwide program without meeting the 40 percent poverty threshold must upload a Title I-A Schoolwide Plan Waiver to the Title I-A Related Documents.
 DEED has discretion to grant such waiver if it has been determined that a schoolwide program will best serve the needs of students in the school who are failing, or at risk of failing, to meet the challenging State academic standards.